mconlon17/simple-vivo-book/Getting-Started.md

 1. A VIVO to use for data management.
 VIVO is typically deployed at the organizational level, much like a web server.
 Simple VIVO is used to manage the data in an existing VIVO.
 The existing VIVO may be "empty" (as delivered VIVO, has a small amount of data pertaining to countries, states and territories of the United States, and data about its own definitions).
 Simple VIVO can also be used with VIVO Vagrant, a VIVO which can be installed on your local machine.
 Your VIVO must allow the VIVO SPARQL API to be used.
 By default, this is turned off.
-Your system administrator will need to turn it on and proved you with a username and password for you to use to manage data in your VIVO.
+Your system administrator will need to turn it on and provide you with a username and password for you to use to manage data in your VIVO.
 1. You will need to be able to run Python from a command line.
-If this is new to you, a system administrator can help you prepare your machine, and show you how.
-To.
-Use the command line.
+If this is new to you, a system administrator can help you prepare your machine, and show you how to use the command line.
-1. You will need to have Simple VIVO installed on your machine.
+1. You will need to have the VIVO Pump and Simple VIVO installed on your machine.
 This is very simple to do.
-Once Python is installed, you can type: pip install simple-VIVO
+Once Python is installed, you can type: `pip install vivo-pump` at the command line prompt.
-1. You will need to edit the Simple VIVO configuration file sv.cfg to provide four pieces of information:
+1. You will need to edit the Simple VIVO configuration file `sv.cfg` to provide four pieces of information:
     1. The URL of your VIVO SPARQL API.
-Your system administrator will have this value.
+Your system administrator will have this value
-    1. The username required to access your VIVO SPARQL
+    1. The username required to access your VIVO SPARQL API
     1. The password required to access your VIVO SPARQL API
     1. The URI pattern you would like Simple VIVO to use when created new URI (see below)